WambiruL/solara_ai/readMe.md

 - **Python**: The primary programming language utilized for development.
 - **HTML, CSS, Bootstrap**: Technologies for structuring and styling the user interface.
-- **SpaCy**: A natural language processing library for chatbot intent recognition and processing.
 - **Mental Health JSON Files**: Custom datasets providing responses for the chatbot.

 - **JavaScript**: Enhances interactivity throughout the platform.